rhizomik/data-mapping-tool-api/README.md

 # Data Mapping Tool

 This repository is the `backend` part of the Data Mapping Tool Project.
+You can check the front-end side at: https://github.com/jorgechp/data-mapping-tool-client

 The project aims to make friendly the process of mapping data using a single ontology or multiple ones.
 In our case, the project uses the [BIGG](https://www.bigg-project.eu/) ontology as background.